mohn93/flutter_ulink_sdk/README.md

 ### Domain Configuration

-Visit the [ULink website](https://shared.ly) to register your domain before proceeding with the following steps.
+Visit the [ULink website](https://shared.ly) to register your subdomain on shared.ly before proceeding with the following steps.

 ### Deep Linking Schema